pulibrary/approvals/README.md

 `bundle exec rake spec` will run the tests.

+`yarn test` will run the javascript tests, and `yarn lint` will run the javascript linter.

 ### Percy (Visual Regressions)

 [![This project is using Percy.io for visual regression testing.](https://percy.io/static/images/percy-badge.svg)](https://percy.io/Princeton-University-Library/approvals)